japa/.github/profile/README.md

 Japa is an API-first testing framework.
 It focuses only on testing Node.js (backend) applications, thus resulting in a fast, small, and simple tests runner.

-In this guide, we will go through the Japa features and learn about the rationale behind the project.

 ## Features
 Despite being a small and a simple tests runner, Japa has a ton of features you expect from a great testing framework.
 It includes: